Hafralonsa, Iceland

 Hafralonsa covers 28kms of beautiful fishable water.
 The river rises at its source in the hills and runs through some trout and char fishing water before cascading over the beautiful upper waterfall.
 Early in the season, salmon run the length of the river as far as the top pool, which has a glassy tail to it.
 This offers ideal fish-spotting opportunities and testing fishing.

 The river runs through an apparently flat landscape in the lower stretches, but visitors should not be deceived.
 The river runs through a deep gorge that at times can be very sheer-sided and dramatic.
-The river is not unapproachable and the lower section is wide and easily accessed with enticing cut-banks and gravel glides.
+The lower river is very approachable and is wider with enticing cut-banks and gravel glides.
+The top half of the river runs through some impressive scenery and the pools are more intimate to fish.

 The pools on Hafralonsa lend themselves well to the fly.
 In most cases a plan of attack can be made on the high bank before being carried out at the water’s edge, targeting the most likely fish within the crystal-clear pool.

-Worming is no longer allowed on the river and as of 2009 the river has seen a move to an enforced catch and release policy, with the exception of one fish per rod which must be smaller than the 50cm limit.
-This is a fantastic development and we should see the improvements in catches in years to come.
+Worming is no longer allowed on the river and as of 2009 the river has seen a move to an enforced catch and release policy, with the exception of taking one cock grilse a day.
+This development should improve catches in years to come.

 To see a video of the Hafralonsa, please click here.